ntfc/changing-weather/README.md

 There is the option of running the application against the sample OpenWeatherMap API, but that will always returns the same result and will not provide meaningful results.

-In order to use the OpenWeatherMap.org API you must register and then obtain an application ID token (referred below as the `app-id`).
+In order to use the OpenWeatherMap.org API you must [register](https://openweathermap.org/) an account, and then obtain an application ID token (referred below as the `app-id`).

 The application can be built and executed locally using `Maven` with:
 ```shell script